dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ##### Search existing issues

-Search the issues to see that there are no issue already submitted for the problem you are having.
+Search the issues to check that there are no issues already submitted for the problem you are having.
 If someone has already opened a similar issue, please leave a comment or add a GitHub reaction on the issue description to express your interest.
 You can also offer help and use the issue to coordinate your